bmuschko/cks-crash-course/exercises/09-image-scanning-trivy/instructions.md

 # Exercise 9

 You are confronted with a set of Pods running in a namespace.
 Find out which of the images running in the Pods have "CRITICAL" vulnerabilities.
 Delete the Pods with vulnerabilities higher than the "HIGH" severity.
+To perform those action, we'll use the open source security scanner called [Trivy](https://github.com/aquasecurity/trivy).

+> **_NOTE:_** Trivy is not available in a Kubernetes cluster by default.
+You can find installation guidance in the file [trivy-setup.md](./trivy-setup.md).

 1. Create the objects from the file `setup.yaml`.
 2. List the Pods in the namespace `r61`.